ChibiOS/ChibiOS/readme.txt

 *** 2.3.4 ***
 - FIX: Fixed wrong macro definition in ARMv6-M architecture files (bug 3310084).
+- NEW: FatFs demo for the STM32F103ZG using the SDC driver (untested).
 - NEW: Now the STM32 SDC driver supports unaligned buffers transparently.
   Optimized the driver for single block read and write operations.
+Optimized the driver state machine.
 - NEW: Finished the reorganization of the Cortex-Mx ports, now also the IAR and RVCT ports support the new Compact mode.
 - NEW: Added to the ARMv6-M sub-port an option to use the PendSV exception